Does your vision seem blurry or hazy? Has it become harder to complete everyday tasks because you can't see?

 If you experience any of these signs or any sudden vision changes, talk to your eye doctor at IQ Laser Vision in Rowland Heights.
 Although they sound like they could be cataracts, the only way to know for sure is to see your eye doctor.

-They will rule out any serious eye conditions or diseases during an eye exam.
+They will evaluate any serious eye conditions or diseases during your eye exam.

 Aging is the most common cause of developing cataracts.
 During middle age, it becomes more common to have hardened, thicker lenses.
 The tissues in the lens can break down and form proteins that make the lens cloudy.
 Over time, this makes your vision blurry.
 Your blurry vision will only get worse as you continue getting older.
 It may sound young, but you can start to develop cataracts as young as 40 or 50 years old!

 Even if you have cataracts at this age, you may not realize it, since they probably won’t affect your sight.
 But the blurry vision and other signs that go with cataracts will get worse with time.

 If you're older than 60, you're more likely to experience issues with your vision from cloudy lenses.
 If you've had any eye trauma or previous eye surgery, these can also cause cataracts by damaging the lens and limiting the light that reaches the retina.

 If you're a diabetic, you’re more likely to develop cataracts since high blood sugar can increase fluid in the retina.
 Reduce your risks of developing cataracts by keeping your blood sugar as under control as you can!
 Even the medications you take can increase your risk of developing cataracts!
 Be careful if you take steroids or need radiation treatment.
 Talk to your doctor if you’re concerned about these side effects.

 You can even be born with cataracts or develop them as a child.
 This is most likely to occur after an eye injury or an eye infection.